stumpfm1/Guides-and-Documents/README.md

 ## Getting Started

 Start by exploring the `enterprise-ai-implementation/` folder, which includes:
 -  An AI readiness checklist
--  A “Data as a Product” framework
 -  Generative AI playbook and references
 -  Templates to structure your internal AI program